yesworkflow-org/yw-prototypes/README.md

 ### 3. Download the YesWorkflow jar file

 The YesWorkflow prototype is distributed as a jar (Java archive) file that can be executed using the `java -jar` command.
-Download the executable jar file [yesworkflow-0.2.0-jar-with-dependencies.jar](https://github.com/yesworkflow-org/yw-prototypes/releases/download/v0.2.0/yesworkflow-0.2.0-jar-with-dependencies.jar) from the [YesWorkflow 0.2.0 prelease](https://github.com/yesworkflow-org/yw-prototypes/releases/tag/v0.2.0/) and save the file in a convenient location.
+Download [yesworkflow-0.2.0-jar-with-dependencies.jar](https://github.com/yesworkflow-org/yw-prototypes/releases/download/v0.2.0/yesworkflow-0.2.0-jar-with-dependencies.jar) from the [YesWorkflow 0.2.0 pre-release](https://github.com/yesworkflow-org/yw-prototypes/releases/tag/v0.2.0/) and save the file in a convenient location.
 YesWorkflow now can be run using the `java -jar` command.
 Test that the jar works correctly using the `--help` option to display usage information and command line options for YesWorkflow:

     $ java -jar yesworkflow-0.2.0-jar-with-dependencies.jar --help